ogstools.meshlib.mesh_series module#

 Mesh

-property timesteps: range#
+property timesteps: list#

 Return type: